karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/why-ethereum-transactions-are-so-expensive.md

-# Why are Ethereum transactions so expensive?
+# Why Ethereum fees are so high?

 You've provided a comprehensive overview of the various transaction types that can occur on the Ethereum blockchain and highlighted how the complexity of transactions influences the associated transaction fees.
 Here's a recap: